shellc/laozy/README.md

 [English](./README.md) | [中文](./README_cn.md)

-Laozy is an application used to build and deploy LLMs-based dialogue robots.
+Laozy is a self-hosted web application that helps you build and deploy LLM-based dialogue robots.

-It calls LLMs through LangChain to generate dialogues and integrates vector databases such as chromadb to build knowledge bases.
-Laozy provides prompt design and management, and the built dialogue robots can be published as services through RESTful interfaces, web, WeChat customer service, and other means.
+The robot you built can connect to instant messaging platforms like WeChat, Telegram, etc. You can also integrate it into your app with REST APIs.

 ![Arch](./assets/images/arch.png)

-## Verson
+## Version

 * Current version: 0.0.1
 * Status: Preview